mymonero/mymonero-app-ios/README.md

 * `UICommonComponents`
 	* `WalletPicker`: Diverged from JS app and original design due to mobile-specific UI by implementing wallet picker as a custom keyboard rather than hovering dropdown list.
 	* `ContactPicker`: Now manages display of any 'Detected' fields (address and payment ID), and now encapsulates actual OA lookup call so it's not repeated.
-This can/should be ported to to the JS app.
+This can/should be ported to the JS app.

 * There are still various namespacing improvements which can be made to the earlier Swift code and `Forms` - e.g. `FormViewController` should become `Forms.ViewController`, `FormInputField` should become `Forms.InputField`, etc.